 Media authentication grounded in forensic science for high-stakes decisions

 Unsurface applies peer-reviewed forensic methods to detect, localize, and explain synthetic and manipulated visual media — for newsrooms, defense, intelligence, and law enforcement teams whose work depends on knowing what's real.
-Our core technology, Forensic Self-Descriptions, was developed at Drexel's Multimedia and Information Security Lab and published at CVPR 2025.
+Our core technology, Forensic Self-Descriptions, was peer-reviewed at CVPR 2025.

 Detect